 Before we dive into the good and bad of infinite scrolling, we should make sure it is clearly understood.
 With the number of one-page websites growing every day, it is important to distinguish infinite scrolling from parallax scrolling.

 Parallax scrolling is a popular design technique in which the background and foreground images move at different “speeds” to create an illusion of depth.
 The technique is often used on one-page websites to actually mimic the look and feel of having multiple pages or screens for different bits of content.
 While parallax scrolling does not have a limit, most designers keep it to a handful of panels.

 Infinite scrolling is another popular design technique in which content continues to populate at the bottom of the screen as a user scrolls down the page.
-The result is an “endless” stream of page of content that continues to grow with user action.
-It does not have a distinct (or any) stopping or end point.
-Common examples of infinite scrolling in action are popular social media sites Facebook, Twitter and Pinterest.
+The result is an “endless” stream of content that continues to grow with the user action.
+It does not have a distinct (or any) stopping or endpoint.
+Common examples of infinite scrolling in action are popular social media sites Facebook, Twitter, and Pinterest.
 Each of these sites uses this infinite scrolling technique to keep information populating into feeds, so the sites have no end.